paradigmxyz/reth/bin/reth-bench/README.md

     Replace `<rpc-url>`, `<start_block>`, `<end_block>`, and `<jwt_file_path>` with the appropriate values for your testing environment.
     Note that this assumes that the benchmark node's engine API is running on `http://127.0.0.1:8545`, which is set as a default value in `reth-bench`.
 To configure this value, use the `--engine-rpc-url` flag.

- 3. **Observe Outputs**: Upon running the command, `reth bench` will output benchmark results, showing processing speeds and gas usage, which are crucial for analyzing the node's performance.
+ 3. **Observe Outputs**: Upon running the command, `reth-bench` will output benchmark results, showing processing speeds and gas usage, which are crucial for analyzing the node's performance.

     Example output:
     ```